Black Knight: The Man Who Guards Me

-Black Knight: The Man Who Guards Me (Korean: 흑기사) is a South Korean television series starring Kim Rae-won in titular role alongside Shin Se-kyung, Seo Ji-hye, and Chang Mi-hee.
+Black Knight: The Man Who Guards Me (Korean: 흑기사) is a South Korean television series starring Kim Rae-won in title role alongside Shin Se-kyung, Seo Ji-hye, and Chang Mi-hee.
 It aired on KBS2 starting December 6, 2017 every Wednesday and Thursday at 22:00 (KST) for 20 episodes.

 Synopsis

 This drama is about a pure man who accepts a dangerous destiny for the woman he loves.
 It is a love story that spans over two hundred years.
 Moon Soo-ho (Kim Rae-won) is a businessman with a pure heart who braves danger for his love Jung Hae-ra (Shin Se-kyung), who is a travel agent but never traveled abroad.